All articles

 9 min read

-Email threads are not stored as threads by SMTP.
+Email threads aren't stored as threads by SMTP.
 They are individual messages that reference each other via headers.
 Reconstructing the conversation tree from a flat list of messages is the job of the JWZ algorithm, originally described by Jamie Zawinski for Netscape Mail.
-Here is how KaryoSpace implements it in Go.
+Here's how KaryoSpace implements it in Go.

 The three headers